trezor/blockbook/README.md

 ## Todo

 - find memory leak in initial import
-- add zcash support
+- support all coins from https://github.com/trezor/trezor-common/blob/master/coins.json
-- add ethereum support
+- full ethereum support
 - cleanup of the socket.io - do not send unnecessary data
 - handle different versions of Bitcoin Core
 - log live traffic from production bitcore server and replay it in blockbook